kalwar/full-stack-mysql2-app/README.md

 ```

 ### MySQL Database connection
-If you get "Unknown database" error message, this means you have to first create a database in your MySQL
+If you get "Unknown database" error message, this means you have to first create a database in your local MySQL shell/terminal
 ```
 show databases;
 create database taskdbreact23s;